anduckhmt146/anduckhmt146/README.md

 🔭 I’m currently  studying Computer Science at Bach Khoa University - HCMUT, Viet Nam.

-🌱 I’m currently seeking for an internship in Frontend Web Development with React.
+🌱 I’m currently seeking for an internship in Fullstack Web Development with MERN stack.

 ❓ Ask me about anything related to MERN stack and related technologies.